lixmal/keepass4web/README.md

 ## DEPLOYMENT

-Running this app on a web server with mod_perl2 or fcgi is **recommended** but running as standalone app is possible as well (with Dancer's capabilities).
+Running this app on a web server with mod_perl2 or fcgi is **recommended** but running as standalone app is possible as well (with Dancer2's capabilities).

 - Create the log directory (as defined in config.yml)
     > sudo mkdir /var/log/keepass4web/